 The District may issue authorized but unissued bonds for a period of up to twenty years from the date of the election if the issuance of such bonds is in material compliance with the financial plan set forth in the District's service plan.
-In the future, the District may issue a portion or all of the remaining authorized but unissued general obligation debt for purposes of providing public improvements to support development as it occurs within the District's service are, however, as of the date of this audit, the amount and timing of any debt issuances is not determinable.
+At December 31, 2023, the District had \$0 of authorized but unissued debt.